-Providing personalised specialist education – where pupils can learn and express themselves in a nurturing and safe environment that understands their needs and supports them to maximise their full potential
+Providing personalised specialist education – where pupils can learn and express themselves in a nurturing and safe environment that understands their needs and supports them to fulfil their potential

 Supporting pupils to be part of an enriched school and community life

-Preparing pupils for life beyond school – developing their abilities and achieving their own unique level of independence as they approach adulthood
+Preparing pupils for life beyond school – developing their abilities and achieving their own unique level of independence as they approach adolescence.